For decades, schools and extracurricular programs were stuck fundraising the only way they could: by selling products.

 That’s because Snap!
 Raise empowers your community’s capacity to give.
 The average donation made through the Snap!
 Raise platform is upwards of $50.
 Considering that you’re lucky if the school keeps half of whatever it earns via product sales, you’d have to sell quite a few cookies to make that kind of dough.

 Most importantly, Snap!
 Raise makes fundraising safer than ever before.
 The team at Snap!
-Raise HQ in Seattle innovates relentlessly to maintain its industry-leading financial and account security standards, which includes two-factor authentication to enhance account security and safeguard participant and supporter information.
+Raise HQ in Seattle innovates relentlessly to maintain its industry-leading financial and account security standards, which include two-factor authentication to enhance account security and safeguard participant and supporter information.

 Better yet, kids no longer have to roam the streets laden with wads of cash.

-No cookies, no deliveries, no dead-eyed pleas to your cul-de-sac neighbor are needed to help out your child.
+No cookies, no deliveries, and no dead-eyed pleas to your cul-de-sac neighbor are needed to help out your child.
 Free your freezers from the weight of a bakery’s-worth of Snickerdoodles.

 The parents have spoken: it’s time the dough goes the way of the dodo.